yr4000/Slither-ML-bot/README.md

 ## Prerequisites and Installation
 - python (python 3.5 is recommended)
-- The following python packages: Tensorflow, Flask, Flask-CORS, Numpy, Matplotlib, Spicy (the last three are included in Anaconda)
+- The following python packages: Tensorflow, Flask, Flask-CORS, Numpy, Matplotlib, Scipy (the last three are included in Anaconda)

-To install the bot please follow the "README" of the original bot: https://github.com/ErmiyaEskandary/Slither.io-bot Then please follow our bot manual to install our javascript code.
+To install the bot please follow the "README" of the original bot: https://github.com/ErmiyaEskandary/Slither.io-bot, Then please follow our bot manual to install our javascript code.

 ## Usage